tildearrow/furnace/doc/7-systems/pcspkr.md

 # PC Speaker

-40 years of one square beep - and still going!
-Single channel, no volume control...
+40 years of one square beep - and still going! single channel, no volume control...

 # real output